Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Related Work

-Geng et al. explore vibe coding in education by observing students using an AI coding platform~\cite{geng2025exploringstudentaiinteractionsvibe}.
-They find that students seldom wrote or inspected code directly; most interactions involved testing or debugging AI-generated prototypes, with experienced students crafting richer context-aware prompts.
 Li et al. present a case study of using an AI-in-the-loop vibe coding approach to rapidly prototype a user interface for data analytics~\cite{li2025usercentereddesignailoop}.
 Developers and domain experts worked together by conversing with an LLM-based tool to generate interface code from natural language prompts.
 They found that vibe coding significantly accelerated prototyping and enabled richer feedback in real time.
 However, the authors also note pitfalls of this approach (e.g., challenges in aligning AI-generated solutions with expert expectations), underscoring that human design expertise and oversight remain critical even when ``coding by vibe''.

+Zhang et al.~\cite{zhang2026generativedesign} place the role of vibe coding role within UI prototyping, claiming that generative AI blurs the boundary between design and development into a new style of UI prototyping based on co-creation.
+This directly relates to our central activity of vibe coding, co-creation with AI.